awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 1. In the navigation pane, choose **Security Groups**\.

-1. Select or create a security group that you want to allow access to members of another security group\.
+1. Select or create a security group for which you want to allow access to members of another security group\.
 In the scenario above, this would be the security group you will use for your DB instances\.
+Choose the **Inbound Rules** tab, and then choose **Edit**\.

-Choose **Add Rule**\.
+1. Choose **Add another rule**\.

 1. From **Type**, choose **All ICMP**\.
 In the **Source** box, start typing the ID of the security group; this provides you with a list of security groups\.
 Select the security group with members that you want to have access to the resources protected by this security group\.
 In the scenario above, this would be the security group you will use for your EC2 instance\.